 Structure

-- Environment.
-The simulated health system to run against.
+slug@version. - Environment.
+The simulated health system the agent will run against.

 - Tasks.
-Individual test cases, each with instructions and expected outcomes.
+Individual test cases, each with input data bindings, optional scenario steps, and criteria.

 Creating a Benchmark